 A Classroom Response System (CRS) is technology that helps to promote class participation.
 CRS systems allows students to answer questions posed by the lecturer in class with the summary results displayed almost immediately on screen.
-NUS uses two CRS:
+NUS uses three CRS:

 Clickers, a physical keypad system;